-Following the very significant effort expended by the Receivership on the implementation of the Settlement at the end of 2017 and in the beginning of 2018, which resulted in processing relief in connection with approximately 47 thousand loans, the Receiver continued to implement the remaining obligations under the Settlement in
+Following the very significant effort expended by the Receivership on the implementation of the Settlement at the end of 2017 and in the beginning of 2018, which resulted in processing relief in connection with approximately 47 thousand loans, the Receiver continued to implement the remaining obligations under the Settlement in 2018.

-2018.
 In the third quarter of 2018, the Receiver developed and submitted the second Settlement compliance progress report to CFPB and thirteen state Attorneys General.
 Following the submission of the compliance progress report, no Settlement compliance issues were brought up by CFPB and state Attorneys General.
 The Receivership staff and retained professionals continued to work with the regulators to address any questions that came up in the course of the operations of the portfolio.

 Additionally, we have continued to maintain and update a detailed informational website for the borrowers in connection with the Settlement.
-Through June 30, 2019, the website had received 91,116 hits from 38,299 visitors.
-Most of the borrower inquiries are being addressed by the servicer but the Receivership also addressed 1,545 borrower inquiries directly (through July 31, 2019).
+Most of the borrower inquiries are being addressed by the servicer but the Receivership also addressed 1,605 borrower inquiries directly (through September 30, 2019).
 In addition to addressing direct borrower inquiries, the Receivership staff and retained professionals monitor, review, and respond to borrower complaints that are submitted through the CFPB on-line consumer complaint portal or through other venues.
 All these activities are instrumental in mitigating the Settlement implementation risk to the Receivership, reducing the number of potential borrower complaints, and stabilizing the portfolio.

 As discussed in the prior Receiver's Reports, and despite the intervention of the IRS Taxpayer Advocate Service office, the IRS did not agree to waive the requirement for the Receiver to provide informational tax forms (1099's) to student borrowers in connection with the debt discharge granted as part of the Settlement.
 In the first quarter of 2018, the Receivership staff, retained professionals, and a specialty vendor prepared and mailed out approximately 42 thousand informational tax forms.
-To handle potential borrower inquiries related to the 1099 tax forms, the Receivership has set up an outsourced call center that handled 2,121 calls, including 933 calls answered by agents, through June 30, 2019 (the rest of the callers chose to only listen to a detailed recorded message).
+To handle potential borrower inquiries related to the 1099 tax forms, the Receivership has set up an outsourced call center that handled 2,173 calls, including 965 calls answered by agents, through September 30, 2019 (the rest of the callers chose to only listen to a detailed recorded message).
 The Receivership staff and retained professionals worked closely with the call center vendor to review call logs and monitor the performance to make sure that the borrowers receive appropriate information.